-On November 21st, 2007, Harrison Norris Jr., who had appeared regularly for World Championship Wrestling as Hardbody Harrison, was found guilty of sex trafficking and prostitution charges by a federal jury in Georgia.
-He had been living a dark criminal life under the noses of many who knew him.
+Harrison Norris, Jr., who had appeared regularly for World Championship Wrestling as Hardbody Harrison, lived a dark criminal life under the noses of many who knew him.

 Who Was Hardbody Harrison?

 Known chiefly for his physique and strange ring attire, Hardbody Harrison never moved above the preliminary level, regularly losing to more established stars on WCW Monday Nitro.
 Before getting involved in professional wrestling, Norris had served in the United States Army overseas during Operation Desert Storm.
 He then trained at the WCW Power Plant and debuted with World Championship Wrestling in 1995.